-The Company is party to contractual purchase commitments.
+The Company is party to long term supply agreements.
 These contracts are principally take-or-pay contracts, which require the purchase of minimum quantities of LNG and natural gas, and these commitments are designed to assure sources of supply and are not expected to be in excess of normal requirements.
-On February 7, 2020, the Company entered into a long-term natural gas supply agreement with an established international gas supplier for the purchase of 27.5 TBtu per year of LNG at a price indexed to Henry Hub from January 2022 to January 2030.

 In December 2018, the Company entered into a contract with Centrica LNG Company Limited for the purchase of 29 firm cargoes of 1.1 billion gallons of LNG (86.7 million MMBtu) scheduled for delivery between June 2019 and December 2021.
 Payment for each cargo is due in advance of each shipment.
-As of March 31, 2020, the Company is committed to purchase 24 remaining cargoes with 12 scheduled for delivery in 2020 and the remaining 12 cargoes scheduled for delivery in 2021.
+In June 2020, we entered into an agreement to terminate our obligation to purchase any additional LNG cargoes from Centrica for the remainder of 2020 in exchange for a cancellation fee of \$105 million, which has enabled us to purchase LNG in the open market at prices that are significantly lower than the price we were obligated to pay Centrica to purchase LNG in 2020, the Company is committed to purchase 12 remaining cargoes in 2021.